iterative/dvc.org/content/docs/command-reference/unprotect.md

 (`cache.type` config option).

-Enabling hardlinks or symlinks makes the tracked data files in the workspace read-only.
-(This prevents users from accidentally corrupting the cache by modifying file links.)
+Enabling hardlinks or symlinks makes the tracked data files in the workspace read-only links (preventing users from accidentally corrupting the cache by modifying their contents manually).

 Running `dvc unprotect` guarantees that the target files or directories (`targets`) in the workspace are physically "unlinked" from the cache and can be